 There’s a big ongoing discussion among fundraising professionals on the merits of spending more on retention rather than acquisition.
 The same could be said about how we go about marketing.
 Retention-focused marketing tactics focus on engaging with people after they do what you asked for in your acquisition marketing.
 This includes thank you letters, welcome packets, student on-boarding and other helpful elements.
 Retention could also include marketing that motivates the audience to engage further with the school’s mission.For example, marketing your referral program to new students and asking them to refer their friends to your school would be a retention strategy that feeds into your acquisition strategy.

 Make sure your marketing isn’t all about you!
 Highlight the people who are living out your school values in blog posts, newsletters, magazines and video hero spots.

 - Promote programs that make alumni feel as though they’re still a part of the action.

-Put some marketing muscle behind the departments in your schools that offer sports, volunteer, and career mentoring or networking opportunities for your alumni.
+Put some marketing muscle behind the departments in your school that offer sports, volunteer and career mentoring or networking opportunities for your alumni.
 These programs and events can be marketing mediums that reinforce education brand loyalty.